cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 I built a proof-of-concept for policy-aware content moderation: a multi-agent pipeline where AI proposes, policy constrains, and humans decide.
 The demo is live at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).

-The system is intentionally scoped as a design exploration, not a production deployment.
-Its purpose is to validate a specific hypothesis: that separating factuality assessment from policy enforcement, and routing decisions by risk tier, produces fewer false positives than single-model classifiers or combined fact-check-and-enforce pipelines.
+The system is a design exploration, with one hypothesis to test: separating factuality assessment from policy enforcement, then routing by risk tier, can reduce false positives versus single-model classifiers and combined fact-check-enforce pipelines.

 ## The Core Design Principle

-Content moderation has a structural problem that better models alone cannot solve.
-A claim can be factually false yet policy-compliant ("the earth is flat" on most platforms).
+Content moderation has a structural constraint.
+A claim can be factually false yet policy-compliant (the earth is flat on most platforms).
 A claim can be factually true yet policy-violative (doxxing with accurate information).
-Any system that collapses factuality and policy into a single score will either over-enforce or under-enforce depending on which signal dominates.
+Systems that collapse factuality and policy into one score drift toward either over-enforcement or under-enforcement.

 This system keeps them separate. **AI agents propose analysis.
-Policy frameworks constrain what actions are available.
-Humans make final calls when stakes are high.** The pipeline allocates compute proportional to risk: low-risk content gets fast-tracked, high-risk content gets deep analysis and mandatory human review.
+Policy frameworks constrain actions.
+Humans make final calls in high-stakes cases.** The pipeline allocates compute proportional to risk: low-risk content gets fast routing, high-risk content gets deeper analysis and human review.

 ## System Flow